Workforce Development Resources in Frisco

 Please Take a Minute to Take a Survey

-My name is Alison Boehmer and I am a senior at Austin College.
-I am also a contracted student researcher on a federally-funded collaborative research project between Austin College's esteemed economics professor, Dr. Kevin Simmons, and the National Oceanic and Atmospheric Administration (NOAA).
+My name is Alison Boehmer and I am a recent graduate of Austin College and will be starting a political science Ph.D. program at UC San Diego in the fall.
+For the last year, Austin College economics professor, Dr. Kevin Simmons, and I have been working with the National Oceanic and Atmospheric Administration (NOAA) on an exciting project.
 Under the Weather Research and Forecasting Innovation Act of 2017, H.R.
 353, our research is charged with the task of better understanding firm behavior in the face of severe weather, given various warning systems.
+We are using a 15-minute digital survey to approach this task.

-Your participation in this survey is vital!
+We would like to invite your participation in this survey and an important project.
+To further entice your participation, this project will be featured in the 2019 NOAA Science Report to Congress!
 Thank you for investing in both your community and the increasingly important realm of weather research.
-If you have any questions or comments, please contact me at firstname.lastname@example.org.
+If you have any questions or comments, please contact me at email@example.com

 Survey Link: https://www.questionpro.com/t/AOXtRZdzVp